saikasyap/Video-Embeddings/README.md

 OpenCV is used only for initial preprocessing.

 Converting a video (.mp4 format) in to say 256 column vector.
 So that it can be used for ad reccomendations.

-Please see the file Main.ipynb file
+Please see the file Main.ipynb file.

 Data used : Fun2.mp4

 Coming Soon : Using LSTMs only